catpea/bowel/README.md

     - [x] Markdown format needs .section class (in md \n is ignored this is great! it makes a p in content html, but is easily readable in content.md state)
 - [x] Add New
   - [x] A sophisticated template system, that us used for a "Add New Post", this may need to be a commander based CLI rather than a menu.
+- [x] Finish the wget --mirror repacement
+- [x] Internalize the server/wget build system, use the server in a sub module mode, and then shell out the wget.
+  - [x] links need to be rewritten in the html being saved.
+- [x] SKIPPED due to new server: Adapt catpea/server to import the extended v2 dist folder, server uses a shell script to copy those files, easy fix.

 # Notes